Gemma Krier-MeadCognitive behaviour therapy psychotherapist

 – I am not currently able to see new clients –

 Welcome to my Therapy page.
 I'm a qualified Cognitive Behavioural Therapist, Mindfulness Practitioner (Mindfulness-Based Cognitive Therapy) and I'm also a registered Mental Health Nurse.
-I am a member of the BABCP, BACP and licenced for practice with the NMC.
+I am registered member of the BACP, a member with BABCP and licenced for practice with the NMC.